David and Lili's World Tour

 CAMBODIA

-Even after visiting the killing fields of the Khmer Rouge (at Choeng Ek) and the S21 torture center in Phnom Penh, it is difficult to comprehend the terror that killed 2+ million people in 4 years, especially given the charming people of Cambodia today.
+Even after visiting the killing fields of the Khmer Rouge and the S21 torture center in Phnom Penh, it is difficult to comprehend the terror that killed more than two million people in four years, especially given the charming people of Cambodia today.
 I have had nothing but great experiences.
-American bombs killed hundreds of thousands of people, too (for a war they were doomed to lose); what an incredible shame.
+American bombs killed hundreds of thousands of people here, too (for a war they were doomed to lose); what an incredible shame.
+Historical facts such as these sometimes make me think that humanity's modern civilization is doomed, but then again, the Cambodian people are so charming, they give me hope.

 Phnom Penh is the first city I have ever encountered that doesn't have ATMs for getting cash with a Visa debit card (yet).
 But it is a pleasant city.
 Prices are usually given in US dollars.
 English is widely spoken.
 Some older Cambodians also speak French.
 The food is great!
 And cheap.
-I just bought a bus ticket to Vietnam for only US $6.
+Cambodia!

 Previous: Thailand . . .
 Next: Vietnam